How can anyone in the United States think that bats are scary?

 - Large ears!

 - Fur is a blackish and yellowish-gray color on tips.
-The wingspan is approximately 12 to 14 inches.
+The wingspan is approximately 13 inches (33 cm).

-- Black patch on each shoulder and a patch of hair on the back of their ears.
+- Black patches on each shoulder and hair on the back of their ears.

 Allen’s Big-eared Bat Range Map